ingeno/aws-validation/ecs/acimtl/acimtl-partner-response.md

 ### Response

-Ingeno has developed a comprehensive operational runbook that documents routine activities and provides systematic issue resolution procedures directly addressing the workload health KPIs defined in OPE-001.
+Ingeno has developed an operational runbook that documents routine activities and provides systematic issue resolution procedures directly addressing the workload health KPIs defined in OPE-001.
 The runbook establishes standardized operational practices for monitoring, troubleshooting, and maintaining ECS-based customer workloads.

 ### Evidence